Mental Health: Delivering Improved, Integrated and Accessible Services

 - Contact us for venue

-The pandemic has intensified dislocation amongst campus communities, propelled some healthcare students onto the front line of the national response and upended traditional expectations of the university experience.
-This CPD-accredited conference will explore the diverse impact(s) and disruption of lockdowns and COVID-19 mitigation measures on university students - as well as breaking-down the cultures, economic factors, social and institutional pressures that contributed to dramatic rises in disclosures of mental health issues and student suicides at universities in the UK prior to COVID-19.
+This CPD accredited conference will explore the diverse impact(s) and disruption of lockdowns and COVID-19 on students, as well as breaking-down the cultures, economic factors, social and institutional pressures that contributed to dramatic rises in disclosures of mental health issues and student suicides at universities in the UK.